AAM77/url_substring_matcher_cli/README.md

      4. Make sure that all of the URLs are on separate lines without single or double quotes around them.
      5. Move it to the 'ROCKERBOX_CHALLENGE/substring_matcher/data' directory.
      6. Rename it to 'urls.txt.'
-     7. ***NOTE:*** *As an alternative to steps (6), you can change the value for the DEFAULT_URLS_FILE constant in 'substring_matcher/constants.py' to be the name of your file.
+     7. ***NOTE:*** *As an alternative to step (6), you can change the value for the DEFAULT_URLS_FILE constant in 'substring_matcher/constants.py' to be the name of your file.
 It must still be a text file with the .txt extension, however.*

+***NOTE:*** *You can modify the keywords.txt and urls.txt files while the CLI script is waiting for you to select an option (i.e. you do not need to restart the CLI).*

 3. Using the command line, make sure you are in the 'ROCKERBOX_CHALLENGE' (root) directory.
 4. Type `python3.9 cli.py` into the command line and press the 'Enter' or 'Return' key.